UniversalDependencies/docs/_lt/dep/nmod-obl.md

 udver: '2'
 ---

-When a non-agreeing attribute is expressed by an adverbial modifier, we label it as nmod:obl.
+When a non-agreeing attribute is expressed by an adverbial modifier, we label it as `nmod:obl`.

 ~~~ sdparse
 Dabar populiarus darbas namuose . \n Working from-home is popular now .